Analysis & Modeling

 Overview

-Given the wide range in statistical training in graduate curricula (and corresponding breadth of experience among early career researchers), we’ll be approaching this module by splitting it into two halves.
+Given the wide range in statistical training in graduate curricula (and corresponding breadth of experience among early career researchers), we’ll be approaching this module in a different way than other modules.
+This module uses a “flipped approach” where project teams will share and discuss their proposed analyses with one another.

 Learning Objectives